 - Elf: Elves live in their own communities in Ealthiros (see Elven Communities and Pantheon of Troilos and the Elves).
 Elves are most common in the forest kingdom of Troilos, but they can also be found in other locations.
 Sea elves dwell near Giriphon, and desert elves roam The Al-Havra.

 - Dwarf: Like elves, dwarves also mostly inhabit their own communities in Ealthiros (see Dwarven Communities and Pantheon of the Dwarves for more information).
 Dwarves are very much the traditional underground mining race, mostly interested in their own concerns.
 Like elves, however, many dwarves can be found throughout the human lands as well.

 - Halfling: Halflings do not have their own communities and generally dwell where the humans do.
 The largest concentration of halflings is in the horse kingdom of Dekeiros, where halflings make up nearly 50% of the population.
 The halflings breed a special kind of small pony, while the humans focus on the larger wild horses.
-Halflings are much more like Eberron and Dark Sun (tribal plains culture) than they are like Bilbo and the Shire.
+Halflings are much more like Eberron and Dark Sun (tribal plains culture) from D&D than they are like Bilbo and the Shire.

 - Gnome: Gnomes are actually quite common in my world, and can be found mostly in urban settings throughout the major human kingdoms.
 Much as in previous editions, they are clever and conniving.